-Your dossier contains a positive result for the in vitro micronucleus test in mammalian cells which raises the concern for chromosomal aberrations.
+Your dossier contains positive results for the in vitro cytogenicity test and in vitro gene mutation study in mammalian cells which raise the concerns for gene mutations and chromosomal aberrations.
 Moreover, no data from an in vivo somatic cell genotoxicity study is available in the dossier.

-Therefore, you submitted a testing proposal for an in vivo mammalian alkaline comet assay to be performed with the Substance.
+An appropriate in vivo genotoxicity study to follow up the concerns on gene mutations and/or chromosomal aberrations is not available for the Substance.
+Therefore, you submitted a testing proposal for an in vivo mammalian alkaline comet assay combined with in vivo mammalian erythrocyte micronucleus test to be performed with the Substance.